How to handle customer complaints

 - any legal issues.

 CBS will act as a neutral third party.
 The customer and the business must attend the meeting.
-If there is a good reason for cancelling, another date can usually be arranged.
-Businesses can be fined up to $10,000 if they don't have a reasonable excuse.
+If there's a good reason for cancelling, another date will usually be arranged.
+Businesses can be fined up to $10,000 if they don't have a reasonable excuse for not attending.